Explore the Zoo

 When you visit the Saint Louis Zoo, you’ll have no shortage of things to see and do.
 The Zoo has 90 acres of animal exhibits, attractions, shopping and dining for you and your family to enjoy.
 You can also find Zoo activities and programs for people of all ages and abilities.
 Check out our Zoo zones below, which highlight unique habitats and animals you can see.

-Download the 2019 Saint Louis Zoo Spring Map
+Download the 2019 Saint Louis Zoo Summer Map

 Take a stroll through the Bird House and Bird Garden, Primate House, Herpetarium, Chain of Lakes and Peabody Hall to glimpse birds of all varieties, monkeys and lemurs, amphibians and reptiles, otters, swans and a wildlife art gallery.